annasw/hello-world/README.md

 # hello-world
-New to GitHub and obeying the tutorial's commands
+New to GitHub and obeying the tutorial's commands.

 I live in Seattle.
-Currently seeking representation.